 What is the California Dream Act?

-You must have attended a CA high school for at least 3 years.
+- You must have attended a California high school for at least 3 years.

-You must have graduated or attained the equivalent (usually passing the GED or CA HS Proficiency exam).
+- You must have graduated from a California high school or attained a suitable equivalent (GED or CAHS Proficiency exam).

-You must have filed for legal immigration status or will file as soon as possible.
-It is a legal requirement that you file an affidavit with LBCC Admissions and Records swearing that this is true.
+- You must have filed for legal immigration status or will file as soon as possible.
+It is a legal requirement that you file an affidavit with Admissions & Records.

 Are all AB540 students undocumented immigrants?